void-linux/void-packages/Manual.md

 extensions consider using the `gem` build style instead.

 - `gem` For packages that are installed using gems from [RubyGems](https://rubygems.org/).
-The gem command can be overridden by `gem_cmd`. `noarch` is set unconditionally and `distfiles` is set by the build style if the template does not do so.
+The gem command can be overridden by `gem_cmd`. `archs` is set to `noarch` unconditionally and `distfiles` is set by the build style if the template does not do so.
 If your gem provides extensions which must be compiled consider using the `gemspec` build style instead.

 - `ruby-module` For packages that are ruby modules and are installable via `ruby install.rb`.
 Additional install arguments can be specified via `make_install_args`.